 These are nurseries I frequent in Austin—the first four in particular.
 Also included are regional online nurseries and destination garden centers.
-For more posts about nurseries I’ve visited across the U.S., look in my sidebar under Categories and click on “Nurseries.”
+Click here for more posts about nurseries I’ve visited across the U.S.

 Barton Springs Nursery